Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

  ![Lightstreamer Connector Diagram](lightstreamerconnector_dark.png)

 The simulation employs a single topic with a single partition.
 This choice aligns with the nature of the simulations we will conduct, where all clients are expected to consume all messages produced for the topic.
-In some scenarios, it is expected that only a subset of messages will reach each client; however, the selection is solely governed by the application logic of individual clients.
+Indeed in some scenarios, it is expected that only a subset of messages will reach each client; however, the selection is solely governed by the application logic of individual clients.
 For example, this could involve, for instance, a specific value of the message key or even a particular value of a field within the message itself.
 Such a scenario would be hard challenging to adapt to the distribution of various consumer groups across multiple partitions.